brefphp/bref/README.md

 ## Invocation

 By default lambdas are deployed with a webhook.
 You can trigger them by simply calling the webhook.
-If in doubt, the webhook can be retrieved using `serverless info`.
+If in doubt, the webhook can be retrieved using `vendor/bin/bref info`.

 ```shell
 $ curl https://xxxxx.execute-api.xxxxx.amazonaws.com/dev/